zer0cache/matic-docs/docs/validate/validate/run-validator-binaries.md

 In the output, the `catching_up` value is:

-* `true` — the Heimdall node is syncing.
+* `true` — the Heimdall service is syncing.
-* `false` — the Heimdall node is fully synced.
+* `false` — the Heimdall service is fully synced.

-Wait for the Heimdall node to fully sync.
+Wait for the Heimdall service to fully sync.

-### Start the Bor node
+### Start the Bor service

-Once the Heimdall node is fully synced, start the Bor node.
+Once the Heimdall service is fully synced, start the Bor service.

 Start the Bor service: